Tatiana-Kashcha/project-smart-coders-frontend/README.md

 ## Used technologies: [HTML, CSS, React, Redux, Styled Components, JS, Webpack, Axios API].

 ### _This is a team diploma project.
-This is a task scheduler app.
+Task scheduler with user registration and interaction with the backend part of the project.
 He helps it is better to organize your time and plan work tasks.
 Adaptive layout for different devices is implemented, there is a switch between dark and light themes.
 The next download takes place with the theme already selected._

 ## The application consists of 4 pages: